These cute apple crumble tartlets are easy to make. Perfect fall treats for dessert tables and special occasions!

 Sprinkle the crumble topping on top of the tartlets and then bake them.

-The pie crust can be made and stored in the refrigerator for up to 3 days before you roll it out.
+- The pie crust can be made and stored in the refrigerator for up to 3 days before you roll it out.

 HOW TO FREEZE THE CRUMBLE TOPPING

 After making the crumble, spread it out on a tray and freeze it.
 Then divide it into portions and put it in freezer bags.
-Whenever you want to make these tartlets (or an easy apple crisp, or fresh fig tart!) just sprinkle the crumble topping on top and bake!
-No need to thaw it beforehand!
+Whenever you want to make these tartlets (or an easy apple crisp, or fresh fig tart) just sprinkle the crumble topping on top and bake.
+No need to thaw it beforehand.

-HOW TO REHEAT APPLE CRUMBLE TARTLETS
+HOW TO REHEAT APPLE PIE TARTLETS

-I actually love these cold apple crumble tartlets cold, but you could definitely reheat them, if you like using 2 different methods!
+I actually love these cold apple pie tartlets cold, but you could definitely reheat them, if you like using 2 different methods!
 You could reheat them in the microwave for about 20 seconds.
 Keep in mind, though, that the crumble tends to lose its crunch and soften in the microwave.
 You could also reheat them in the oven.
 Just preheat your oven to 350 F /180 C and heat them for about 5-7 minutes.

 TIPS FOR SUCCESS